aswinayyolath/stretch-kafka-docs/docs/Setting-up-cilium.md

     strimzi.io/kraft: enabled
     strimzi.io/cross-cluster-type: "cilium"  #-- change this to cilium instead of submainer
 ```
-No edits to clusterRole is needed as no Service Exports are needed for cilium
+No edits to clusterRole is needed as no Service Exports are needed for cilium.